amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 ```

 Having a response with a `status_code` field is OK but depending of the status code some other fields in the response
 may be important and useful.
+This is a hint that using multiple types to represent the response could be a good idea.
 We can use exceptions to model the different kind of errors and the information
 associated with each of them.

 ```python